 Cyber attacks on online stores

-To protect your company against DDOS attacks and assure payment processing security, you can use specialized services offered by large hosting companies.
-A good practice to prevent cyberattacks is to conduct regular digital security analysis.
+To protect your company against DDOS attacks and assure processing payment security, you can use specialized services offered by large hosting companies.
+A good practice to prevent cyberattacks is to conduct regular digital payment security analysis.
 This helps eliminate vulnerabilities in critical systems and infrastructure in general.

 How to choose an online payment system?